Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Introduction

 \section{Introduction}

 Stimulation of neural fibers with a train of electric current pulses has become standard procedure in several areas of clinical practice.
-This encompasses, but is not limited to, cochlear and retinal prostheses\cite{SchmidtBak1996,Humayun1999}, deep brain stimulation\cite{McIntyre2000}, as well as high-frequency conduction block of peripheral nerves\cite{TaideGroat2005}.
+This encompasses, but is not limited to, cochlear and retinal prostheses \cite{SchmidtBak1996,Miller1998,Humayun1999}, deep brain stimulation (DBS) \cite{Benabid1991,McIntyre2000}, as well as high-frequency conduction block of peripheral nerves \cite{TaideGroat2005}.
 Typically such devices should minimize charge and energy per pulse.
 The minimum current amplitude required for the neuron to spike and its dependence on stimulation frequency and pulse shape are among the basic properties measured in experiment.
-The injected charge should be kept at safe levels, mainly to avoid changes in the chemical content in the tissue near the electrode which could damage the tissue or cause the electrode corrosion\cite{Merrill2005}.
-Typically the minimum charge injected by the electrode needed by the neuron to spike occurs at a vanishing pulse width whereas the optimization of the energy of the pulse occurs at a certain nonzero width\cite{Wessale1992,Sahin2007,DanzlNabiMoehlis2010}.
-If pulses are short various, different waveforms have very similar efficiency\cite{Wongsarnpigoon2010b}.
-Differences become apparent for longer pulses.
-Most cochlear implants use charge-balanced biphasic (BP) stimulation.
-Studies of auditory nerve fibers (ANF) can be reduced\cite{Shepherd1999,Carlyon2005} by introducing a delay between standard BP pulses commonly used in cochlear implants.
+The injected charge should be kept at safe levels, mainly to avoid changes in the chemical content of tissue near the electrode which could damage tissue \cite{Yuen1981,McCreery1990} or cause the electrode corrosion \cite{Merrill2005}.
+Usually the injected charge needed by the neuron to spike is minimized by the shortest possible width whereas optimization of the pulse energy occurs at certain larger width \cite{Wessale1992,Sahin2007,DanzlNabiMoehlis2010,Foutz2010,Jezernik2010}.
+Selection of the most efficient waveform shape and duration, such that delivered charge, energy and power are simultaneously optimized is a difficult task \cite{Wongsarnpigoon2010b,Wongsarnpigoon2010a}.
+Most studies indicate that non-rectangular pulses are more energy efficient than rectangular ones \cite{Sahin2007,Foutz2010,Jezernik2010,Wongsarnpigoon2010a}.

+The general stimulation waveform in DBS applications consists of a brief cathodic pulse, followed by a delay, and then a charge-balancing anodic pulse \cite{Butson2007}.
+The change of the waveform affects stimulation thresholds of local cells and fibers of passage differently, thus aiding in selecting the stimulation target.
+Both symmetric and asymmetric biphasic charge-balanced waveforms in selective stimulation of the CNS were investigated \cite{McIntyre2000,McIntyre2002}.
+Also most cochlear implants use charge-balanced biphasic (BP) stimulation.
+Studies of auditory nerve fibers (ANF) found that threshold can be reduced \cite{Shepherd1999,Carlyon2005} by introducing a delay between standard BP pulses commonly used in cochlear implants.